 Specifically, a study conducted by the MPCA revealed phosphorus levels from various sources were affecting a nearby body of water, Lake St. Claire, that was placed on the impaired list due to high levels of excess nutrients.
 The nutrients were causing algal blooms.

-As a result, the City of Detroit Lakes was faced with a new Total Maximum Daily Load (TMDL), a regulatory term describing the maximum amount of a pollutant that a body of water can receive while still meeting water quality standards.
+As a result, the City was faced with a new total maximum daily load (TMDL), a regulatory term describing the maximum amount of a pollutant that a body of water can receive while still meeting water quality standards.

-The City needed to reduce the phosphorous entering Lake St. Claire.
-Not by just a little, in fact, but by 94 percent — from 1 milligram per liter to .066 milligrams per liter, which is the concentration equivalent to the mass load limit the City received in their discharge permit at future projected flows.
+The City needed to reduce the phosphorous entering Lake St. Claire, not just by a little but, in fact, by 94% – from 1 milligram per liter to .066 milligrams per liter, which is the concentration equivalent to the mass load limit the City received in its discharge permit at future projected flows.

-“There are other cities in Minnesota facing similar limits, but this was one of the lowest in the state,” says Jessica Hedin, PE, who assisted in developing the long-range wastewater facilities plan.
+“There are other cities in Minnesota facing similar limits, but this was one of the lowest in the state,” says Senior Professional Engineer Jessica Hedin, who assisted in developing the long-term wastewater facilities plan.

-The low limit came from guidelines established at a national level by the EPA.
+The low limit came from guidelines established at a national level by the Environmental Protection Agency (EPA).
 These guidelines are currently being handled by each state individually.
 In Minnesota, this took the form of two key regulations.

-“The question became, how do we find the most sustainable, most reasonable way to comply?” says Hedin.
+“The question became, 'How do we find the most sustainable, most reasonable way to comply?'” says Jessica.

-What did the City of Detroit Lakes do to meet the stringent wastewater regulation and, while they were at it, serve the community far into the future?
+What did the City do to meet these stringent wastewater regulations while also serving the community far into the future?